 One of the reasons that concern about chimp rights has grown is because of the growing number of chimps in captivity.
 The animals were bred aggressively in the 1980s for AIDS research.
 Among those championing the chimps' cause is constitutional scholar Laurence Tribe, a Harvard Law School professor.
 He and others have argued that chimps are able to use tools, interact socially, and teach their offspring.
+They point out that some chimps have learned sign language, that judges could appoint a human "guardian-at-law," to represent them in court, similar to the way legal guardians may represent children.
+With legal rights, chimps could seek injunctions to block researchers, animal trainers on movie sets, and operators of roadside attractions who might harm the animals either physically or psychologically.
+They could also seek damages for medical expenses, and their guardians could seek punitive damages against anyone who denies them their rights.

-They point out that some chimps have learned sign language, and are able to communicate at the same level as a three or four year old child.
+The concept of "animal rights" springs from the idea that some, or all, and are able to communicate at the same level as a three or four year old child.